The Florida Georgia game is one of the nation's oldest and fiercest football rivalries.

 For many years, an Amtrak train bedecked in Orange and Blue made the annual pilgrimage to Jax, picking up Gator faithful all the way from Tampa, Orlando, Miami and points in between.
 It was one of the traditional Florida events enjoyed by Gator fans for many years.

-The train disgorged the mellow passengers at the Jax train station and buses carried the crowds the rest of the way to the stadium.
-That grand train trip is no more, in the dustbin of Florida events.
+The train disgorged the mellow passengers at the Jacksonville train station and buses carried the crowds the rest of the way to the stadium.
+That grand train trip is no more, fading away in the dustbin of Florida events.

 It's best to be in political office in Florida or Georgia.
 Elected officials always seem to be able to get tickets.